 As an example, imagine you are the project manager for a construction project.
 From past experience, you know that one main risk that you may face is that the sand supplier may not deliver on time.
 In the risk management plan you create, you have already accounted for this risk.
 The action you will take if this were to occur could be to procure the sand from a different supplier.
 A potential risk that you may encounter is that there may be differences in the sand provided by the first and second supplier, which would then be a secondary risk.

 Residual risks are the leftover risks, the minor rin.
 The PMBOK Guide defines residual risks as “those risks that are expected to remain after the planned response of risk has been taken, as well as those that have been deliberately accepted.”

 Residual risks are acceptable to the organization’s risk tolerance level—or, in some cases, a residual risk has no reasonable response.
 Managers simply accept them the way they are.
 If it has to happen, it will happen, and it isn’t much you can do about it.

 These risks are identified during the process of planning.
 A contingency reserve is set up to manage risks such as these.

 Organizations should address residual risks by:

-- Identifying the relevant governance, risk, and compliance requirements.
+- Identifying relevant governance, risk, and compliance requirements

 - Determine the organization's control framework's strengths and weaknesses